ente-io/ente/docs/docs/self-hosting/guides/web-app.md

 ---
-title: Hosting the web app
+title: Hosting the web apps
 description:
-    Building and hosting Ente's web app, connecting it to your self-hosted server
+    Building and hosting Ente's web apps, connecting it to your self-hosted server
 ---